 DAI is a crypto-backed stablecoin on the Ethereum blockchain using the MakerDAO protocol.
-What sets DAI apart is that MakerDAO wants the DAI to be decentralised, i.e. there is no central authority that has control of the system.
+What sets DAI apart is that MakerDAO wants the DAI to be decentralized, i.e. there is no central authority that has control of the system.
 Instead, smart contracts running on Ethereum aim to maintain the "peg".
-This effectively means that DAI does not hold collateral in a bank on a 1:1 basis like the fiat backed stablecoin but rather holds decentralised Ethereum reserves in a smart contract that are not controlled by any single entity.
+This effectively means that DAI does not hold collateral in a bank on a 1:1 basis like the fiat-backed stablecoin but rather holds decentralized Ethereum reserves in a smart contract that are not controlled by any single entity.

 Since Ethereum's price can go up or down, DAI is "over-collateralized"; meaning that there the reserve of ETH is worth more, in dollar terms, than the value, in dollar terms, of all DAI in circulation.
 That way, if the price goes down, DAI can still be redeemed for 1 USD's worth of ETH.